hundredrabbits/thebook/north_pacific_logbook.md

 Devine switches foul-weather suits, wearing his bright red one.
 Dry clothes attact rain, I tell him to be careful.
 He steers, I am indoors, getting ready to rinse off my hair for the second time in this long, long trip.
 I waited as I did not know if we'd be getting rain, and it seemed frivolous.
 Now that we have some extra water, hell, I SPLURGED.
 Washing your hair isn't splurging, I know, but such is life on long, seemingly unending ocean passages.

 ##### 1430
 We heave to for dinner, as we both need a break.
-We have a glass of red wine plus *nutritional yeast kishimen* (recipe, p.134), a good meal day.
+We have a glass of red wine plus *nutritional yeast kishimen* (see recipes), a good meal day.
 I made peanut butter glass noodles with tofu, dried daikon and potato for lunch.

 The waves are still with us, and the wind has turned a bit.
 We're forced to hand steer downwind, not my favourite.
 We'll be outside tonight, pushing hard to make it to a safe zone, as per usual, more weather approaches.
 We'll make it out of the first bad patch, but the second is wide.
 We're nearing the 2,315 km (1250 nm) mark to the Juan de Fuca Strait, we cannot get there fast enough.
 Sometimes we wish we had a giant dial aboard, counting our miles covered and what we have left to do, a colorful, ridiculous thing with little doors to open for each big milestone, like opening a door on a christmas calendar, but with lotus roots and beer as prizes.